 stars in Africa - Kidiaba to focus on DR Congo unity

-DR Congo goalkeeper Robert Kidiaba believes his new role as a peace ambassador can help unite his country.
 "Being a peace ambassador is a daily struggle but we must support peace over hostility, especially among the young people."
 In his efforts to promote peace through football, Kidiaba can at least count on the support of TP Mazembe owner Moise Katumbi.
+The governor of Africa's richest mineral province, Katanga - a region that often has to deal with calls for secession from the rest of the country.